dmolinagarcia/74HCT6526/README.md

 * v0.1.0a First production run for B1.
 (TIMERA and CREGA)

 # Changelog
+## [UNRELEASED]
+* B2.
+First release.
+* B1.
+Fixed additional cycle on forceload by removing second flipflop in the chain (rolled-back) Added additionad dFF to Start before being fed into the timer D and DZ moved to separate buses on schematic.
+* B0.
+Routing optimized.
+D and DZ moved to separate buses on schematic.
+Silkscreen improved.

 ## [0.1.0a] - 06-06-2022
 * B1 with TimerA and Control Register A. Ready for production.